chhoumann/quickadd/README.md

 - Throw error if insert after line can't be found - #22
 - Add drag & drop to macro commands
 - Support user script member access in macros

-### 0.2.4-5
-- Add option for Template choices to be prompted for folder when creating a new note.

-### 0.2.3
-- Support \n linebreaks in format syntax
-- Reword choice options - clarify
-- Use Obsidian link generator

 ## Getting started
 The first thing you'll want to do is add a new choice.
 A choice can be one of four types.